 Last week I was gifted cardamom scented marshmallows by Lee, who owns l.c.finn’s Extracts.
 Homemade marshmallows are a brilliant idea and one I have never shared on the site.
 I’ve always made marshmallows by whipping egg whites and then suspending them with sugar syrup and gelatin until they are light as air and chewy.
 I adore the texture, but I can also detect the faintest taste of the egg white.
 This doesn’t bother me if I am layering the homemade marshmallows with other bold flavors.
 But, when I am going for an adornment for hot chocolate, I prefer a recipe that has no egg.
 This recipe for homemade marshmallows is just a combination of sugars and gelatin, simple as that.
 You can keep the marshmallows pure or play with flavored extracts and fun colors.
 They store for weeks in a dry spot, which is super easy this time of year in MN.
 Anytime you come home after braving the cold, just make up some hot cocoa and float a bit of happiness on top.

 I am using sheet gelatin in my recipe, but I have also given the instructions for using the powdered variety.
+You can watch me use both types of gelatin in my instagram video.
 I got used to using sheets when I worked in restaurants and just find it easier to deal with.
 The sheets also have less of that kindergarten-glue flavor.
-You can find the gelatin sheets on Amazon if you want to give them a try. (more…)
+You can find the gelatin sheets on Amazon if you want to give them a try.

 You can watch me make the marshmallows in my instagram video.